INTERVOLGA is always delighted to work on unique and complicated tasks. This article is about such a task.

 A stage can be repeated several times

-Firstly, it was necessary to take into account the fact that a deal can return to a certain stage more than once.
+Firstly, it was necessary to take into account the fact that a deal can be at a certain stage more than once.

 the deal goes to stage Y